hybridgroup/gobot/platforms/joystick/README.md

 ## How to Connect

 Plug your USB joystick or game controller into your USB port.
 If your device is supported by SDL, you are now ready.

+For the Dualshock4, you must pair the device with your computers Bluetooth interface first, before running your Gobot program.

 ## Examples